melojleo/ai-code-review-demo/README.md

 The AI does not replace the human reviewer.
 It provides an automated first review so that obvious issues can be identified earlier.

-> **Screenshot suggestion:** Add an overview screenshot of the repository or the Pull Request workflow here.

 ---